ChuanMeng/RefNet/README.md

 }
 ```
 ## Run dataset preprocessing
-First, you should download the [raw data version of Holl-E](https://github.com/nikitacs16/Holl-E), and put the raw data files (train_data.json, dev_data.json and test_data.json）in the directory '/data'.
+First, you should download the [raw data version of Holl-E](https://github.com/nikitacs16/Holl-E), and put the raw data files (train_data.json, dev_data.json and test_data.json）in the directory `/data`.
-Then run the preprocessing script:
+Then run the preprocessing script in the directory `/data`:
 ```
 python preprocress.py
 ```
+This will create the data in the setting of `mixed-short` background, which is the data version used in our paper.
+You can also change the setting in `preprocress.py` to create the data in the seting of `oracle` and `mixed-long` background.

 ## Requirements
 python 3.6